MicrosoftDocs/biztalk-docs/biztalk/core/error-invalid-delimiter-set-because-at-least-one-of-the-delimiters-is-outside.md

 ---
 description: "Learn more about: Invalid delimiter set because at least one of the delimiters is outside the allowed range"
-title: "Invalid delimiter set because at least one of the delimiters is outside the allowed range | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Invalid delimiter set because at least one of the delimiters is outside the allowed range" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: c1286559-765b-4728-945d-cf3386e1ba06
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Invalid delimiter set because at least one of the delimiters is outside the allowed range
 ## Details